The Fighter (Keith Urban song)

-"The Fighter" is a song by New Zealand Australian country music singer Keith Urban featuring American country music singer Carrie Underwood.
+"The Fighter" is a song by Australian-American country music singer Keith Urban featuring American country music singer Carrie Underwood.
 It was released on 6 February 2017 as the fifth and final single from Urban's 2016 album, Ripcord.
 Urban co-wrote and co-produced this song with busbee.
 The song has entered the record charts of Australia, Canada, the United States, Belgium, and Scotland, where it became Urban's first song to enter the Scottish and Belgian charts.
+The song is certified Triple Platinum in the US, Quadruple Platinum in Australia, and Platinum in Canada.

 Content

 The song is set in the key of B minor with a main chord pattern of Gmaj7–Asus4–Fm7–Bm and an approximate tempo of 132 beats per minute.
 It is about a man promising that he will defend and support a woman.

 Urban said of the song's evolution as "I was working with busbee that day; we were in London.
 I was actually driving to the studio to work on this other song we started, and I had most of it the chorus in my head, and it felt like I had most of the song in my head — the verses just had to flesh out.
 I walked into the studio and played the chord progression, and he built this track really quickly, and then I could sing over the top of it".
 He continued and said "it was just a very quick, quick song to write, because I literally thought about Nic and I and our relationship in the beginning, and some of the things we had said all went into that song."